-Figure 3.
+Figure 8.
 The Explorer tab of the CSN Data Explorer webapp showing various tools available to investigate and compare selected data.

-Figure 4.
-The Field Blanks tab of the CSN Data Explorer webapp showing the mass loading of a selected species from one of the three filter types for all field blank filters across the network.
+Figure 9.
+The Field Blanks tab of the CSN Data Explorer webapp showing the mass loading of a selected species from one of the four categories for all field blank filters across the network.

-Figure 5.
+Figure 10.
 The Parameter Review tab of the CSN Data Explorer webapp showing the sulfur concentrations for the entire CSN.
 Sites ordered from west to east on the x-axis and designated by the AQS Site ID.
 The blue points represent the data for the month selected while the tops of the gray box and whisker indicate historical 90th and 99th percentiles, respectively.